suiji/Arborist/README.md

 #### Notes
-- Version 0.x has been tested on multicore implementations
+- Version 1.0 now on CRAN.
-- Version 1.0 will not be released to CRAN until vignettes, tests and (improved) examples are complete.

 ### Python

-The *Arborist* is will soon be available on PyPI.
+The *Arborist* will soon be available on PyPI.

 ### References